kamstrup/fn/README.md

 // Seq.Last()
 // Better testing for Zip
 // Seq of single element
-// EmptySeq impl. (currently just wraps an empty slice)
+// EmptySeq impl. (currently just wraps an empty slice), but an empty struct{} would do even better
 // Maybe a "Random Access"[K,V] interface that Array, AssocOf, and SetOf can implement
+//         (although Array is just a []T, Assoc just a map[K]V, and Set a map[K]struct{},
+            so support random access via subscripts directly.)
 // Should Len() return (int, ok) instead?
 DO we want a special LenInfinite?
            (ZipOf() would benefit in pre-allocs by knowing if one of the seqs were infinite)
 ```